tj-actions/changed-files/README.md

 changed-files
 -------------

-Get modified files using [`git diff --diff-filter`](https://git-scm.com/docs/git-diff#Documentation/git-diff.txt---diff-filterACDMRTUXB82308203) to locate all files that have been modified relative to the default branch.
+Get all modified files relative to the default branch.

 > NOTE: :warning: This action should only run on the following events :warning:
 > * [pull_request](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#pull_request)